mawanli9843/gitskills/README.md

 This is the readme of gitskills !!!
 Thanks for read !
-Creating a new branch is quick!
+Creating a new branch is quick AND simple!